-Transcutaneous electrical nerve stimulation, or TENS for short, involves sending a low voltage electrical current from a TENS Unit to the skin.
-The TENS Unit stimulates nerves to eliminate the sensation of pain.
-As crazy as this type of pain management sounds, TENS therapy has been proven to work.
-Studies and clinical trials have found that TENS treatment has had a positive effect on acute pain while being a safe and effective pain relief solution.
+Transcutaneous electrical nerve stimulation (TENS) involves sending a low-voltage electrical current from a TENS Unit to the skin.
+The TENS Unit stimulates nerves to eliminate the sensation of pain and promote healing.
+As unusual as this type of pain management may seem, it has been proven to work!
+Chronic pain is notoriously difficult to treat.
+However, studies and clinical trials have found that TENS treatment has positively affected acute painwhile being a safe and effective pain relief solution.

-How TENS Therapy Relieves Muscle Pain, Knots, and Tightness
+How Does TENS Therapy Relieve Muscle Pain, Knots, Tightness, & Swelling?

-When a specific part of the body is injured, muscles perform a phenomenon called muscle guarding.
-Muscle guarding occurs when the muscles tighten and swell up to protect the injured body part.
-Although this is a form of natural protection, it can become an issue if untreated.
-Muscle tightness and swelling for long periods can result in a lack of blood flow and increase the risk of injury and result in chronic pain and muscle tissue damage.
+When a specific part of the body is injured, muscles perform muscle guarding,causing muscles to tighten and swell up to protect the injured body part.
+Although this is our body's natural response to pain, it can become an issue if left untreated.
+Muscle tightness and swelling for long periods can cause a lack of blood flow, increase the risk of injury, and result in chronic pain and muscle tissue damage.

-TENS Units help in this regard.
-The TENS unit sends electrical pulses to the nerves and performs what's called pain gating.
-The TENS unit blocks pain signals from getting to the brain, which means you don't feel pain.
-Because you're not feeling pain, muscle guarding doesn't occur.
-This creates a reaction in your muscles where they stop swelling, muscle knots reduce, and they relax.
-This reaction allows blood flow to increase and enables more flexibility in your muscles.
+TENS Units help solve this, sending electrical pulses to the nerves and performing pain gating.
+The TENS Unit blocks pain signals from getting to the brain, stopping the pain.
+Because the pain has stopped, muscle guarding no longer occurs, creating a reaction where the muscles stop swelling, knots reduce, and then relax.
+The pain-reducing effects of TENS help loosen the muscle knot and lessen the “guarding”of muscles that cause tightness.
+This reaction increases blood flow and enables more flexibility in your muscles.

-In short, TENS therapy reduces pain, which causes muscles to stop swelling and results in better blood flow, more efficient healing, and better healing experience!
+In short, TENS therapy reduces pain, stops swelling, and results in better blood flow & a more efficient healing experience!

-Using a TENS Unit for Muscle Pain Relief
+How Does a TENS Unit for Muscle Pain Relief Work?

-- Place the electrode pads on the muscle that is experiencing pain, knots, or tightness.
+Place the electrode pads on the muscle experiencing pain, knots, or tightness.

-- Turn your TENS Unit on, keeping it at the lowest level/mode and increasing the frequency/intensity as needed.
-You'll start feeling your muscles relax as an effective TENS treatment takes place.
+Turn your TENS unit on, keeping it at the lowest level/mode and increasing the frequency/intensity as needed.
+You'll start feeling your muscles relax as an effective TENS treatment occurs.

-- Repeat as necessary and combine with other types of pain treatment and pain management to increase the results.
+Repeat as necessary and combine with other pain treatment and management types to increase the results.

 Pain sucks.
 It affects millions of people each year with adverse physical and mental side effects.
 TENS 7000 provides tools to combat pain and let people live life on their terms, pain-free.
-Our TENS 7000 TENS Unit is one of the top-rated over the counter TENS unit having sold over a million since 2008.
+Our TENS 7000 TENS Unit is one of the top-rated over-the-counter TENS units, having sold over two million since 2008.
 Stop letting aches and pain hold you back — live life on your terms.